surya-sk/theseus-the-descent/README.md

 Chapter 1 is currently being developed and will be out soon.

 ## Installation
-The game is free to download for Windows 10 PCs, Xbox One and Xbox Series X via the Microsoft Store, made possible by the Universal Windows Platform technology.
+The game is free to download for Windows 10 PCs, Xbox One and Xbox Series X via the Microsoft Store, made possible by the Microsoft's Universal Windows Platform framework.

 <a href='https://www.microsoft.com/en-us/p/theseus-the-descent/9nwzzffbw70t?activetab=pivot:overviewtab'><img src='https://developer.microsoft.com/en-us/store/badges/images/English_get-it-from-MS.png' alt='Store Link' height="50px"/></a>